rackerlabs/support-how-to/content/cloud-servers/install-auter-on-centos6.md

        AUTOREBOOT="yes"

 2. Configure update times.
-Update times are set via **/etc/cron.d/auter**.
+Update times are set with a cron file found in the **/etc/cron.d/auter** directory.
 The default install comes with some examples, all of which are commented out.
 Remove the preceeding '#' from each line you want to apply.
 At a minimum you will need to uncomment one line from the 'Preparing package downloads' section and one line of the 'Executing updates' section.
 You can check enabled options using:

        egrep -v '^#|^$' /etc/cron.d/auter